Posted on

 A Look at the U.S. Medium Voltage Electric Power Equipment Services Market

 The total MV services market is very large – possibly in excess of $15 billion.
-The larger view of the MV services market encompasses multiple segments such as field and in-plant equipment maintenance and refurbishment; construction-related services for distribution substations and MV undergrounding activities; training classes for utility/C&I engineering and operations staffs; site analysis and permitting for distribution utilities and renewables projects; and MV equipment testing services, including commercial test labs and field service diagnostics and testing firms.
+This larger view of the MV services market encompasses multiple segments such as field and in-plant equipment maintenance and refurbishment; construction-related services for distribution substations and MV under-grounding activities; training classes for utility/C&I engineering and operations staffs; site analysis and permitting for distribution utilities and renewables projects; and MV equipment testing services, including commercial test labs and field service diagnostics and testing firms.
 In addition, vegetation management and telecommunications services are both very large power utility-related businesses in their own right, with significant portions of segment revenue obtained from medium-voltage projects, and these topics will be covered in articles later in 2024.

 U.S. Medium Voltage Equipment Services

-The U.S. MV equipment services market itself is very large (>$4 billion is our estimated minimum market size) in total, comprised of at least three major subsegments and is served by hundreds of national, regional and local-area electrical equipment service providers.
+The U.S. MV equipment services market itself is very large (>$4 billion is our estimated minimum market size) in total, comprised of at least three major sub-segments and is served by hundreds of national, regional and local-area electrical equipment service providers.

 While much of MV equipment services growth for third party firms seems likely to be in the 3-5% range, there are a few areas that may see larger increases in revenues, including the upper MV ranges of switchgear, along with gas-insulated units and underground equipment.
 As well, transformer maintenance, repairs and retrofits are commanding more attention and relying on third party services as new transformer prices, product availability and long lead times affect grid reliability.